André de Meulemeester: Painter

 From 1931 until his death, André De Meulemeester devoted discreetly much time to his painting hobby.
 He left some 1400 drawings and water colour paintings which, in 2009, were donated by Axel Ghyssaert and Anne-Marie De Meulemeester (his only daughter and her husband) to the association Bruges Artroute, which is making an inventory and makes the work known to a larger public.

-Of this oeuvre, the honorary curator Jan Hoet has said after having seen the works for the first time: ... it comes out of his heart, unbelievable, mighty colours, strong work, fantastic compositions, what an imagination, what a discovery....
-The work of De Meulemeester shows relationship with that of James Ensor.
-His craftsmanship is excellent, his themes are humoristic, sarcastic, even cynical, with a deep understanding of human nature, described pleasantly but with no illusions.
+The honorary curator Jan Hoet described De Meulemeester's work as featuring "mighty colours", "strong work", and "fantastic compositions", and praised the artist's imagination.
+Hoet also compared aspects of De Meulemeester's work to that of James Ensor and characterized its themes as humorous, sarcastic, and cynical explorations of human nature.

 The first exhibitions have already been held in Bruges, in September 2011 and April 2012.
 National and international presentations will follow.